TimOsahenru/notes/_posts/2025-11-23-Getting-hired.md

 In the late quarter of 2022, the first email requesting me to apply for an internship position droped in my inbox, my first gig paid in foreign currency, I wasn’t surprised because I expected it, I felt it even took too long than expected, this sense of confidence came because I knew I had put in the work needed, so why some might interpret my fate as mere luck, although it is true, luck did contribute to my success, but also, I was prepared and in search of her(luck) by being deliberate about what I wanted and also by taking some actionable steps.

 These deliberate steps to getting you your own first job or gig as a software engineer are what I will be sharing in this guide.
 While, I’m not promising you a similar outcome as mine, cos I believe yours should be a better process as to how I started and a better offer as to what I gained.
-What I am assuring you of if you put these steps to good use, you’ll see the results within a year or less.
+What I am assuring you of is, if you put these steps to good use, you’ll see the results within a year or less.

 > 📝 Although Python language is used as an example for this article, the lessons learned and tips shared here can also be used across any other language, framework or technological concept.